Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-72yhov-YwuU.md

     - "coffee-stainers/snutt"
 ---
 # [January 26th, 2021 Livestream](../2021-01-26.md)
-## Q&A: Do either of you have a FICSIT checkmark tatooed on your person?
+## Q&A: Do either of you have a FICSIT checkmark tattooed on your person?
 https://www.youtube.com/watch?v=72yhov-YwuU

 ### Topics